eggrollofchaos/Cephalopod-Squid-Game/README.md

 # AI Squid Game

-This AI project began as the final coding project for the COMS W4701 Artificial Intelligence class at Columbia University, in 2021.
+This AI project began as the final coding project for a COMS W4701 Artificial Intelligence source at Columbia University, in 2021.

+The objective is to develop an Adversarial AI to play a 2-player strategy game on a 7x7 grid.

 Algorithms employed:

-1. Breadth First Search (BFS)
+1. Breadth First Search (BFS) with Iterative Deepening
-2. ExpectiMinimax optimization
+2. ExpectiMinimax optimization with Alpha-Beta pruning
-3. Iterative Deepening Search (IDS)
-4. Graph cut optimization
+3. Graph cut optimization
+4. Other custom heuristics

 In 2025, I am taking another look to see if I can improve on the AI algorithms.
 Will update when I have something!